JDBDT/jdbdt/src/site/markdown/Facade.md

-# The `jdb&delta;t` facade
+# The JDBDT facade

-The `org.jdbdt.JDBDT` class is the main facade for the `jdb&delta;t` API.
-It provides the core methods for database setup, verification, and object creation.
+The `org.jdbdt.JDBDT` class is the facade for the JDBDT API, providing the core interface methods for database setup, verification, and API object creation.

 ## Static import